bbbradsmith/6502vdelay/README.md

  parameter.

 The "compact" version has a higher minimum of 72 cycles, but is slightly smaller at 144 bytes.

+The "extreme" version has a lower minimum of 40 cycles, but is much larger, requiring 896 bytes, and 256-byte alignment.

 ## Tests